shenxiaolong-code/processInternalExplorer/README.md

   provide runtime instruction code memory modification with the safe method.
 - HookHelper
   provide function hook helper( include E9 and E8 level hook ) and user function hook.
-  current network example only provides an E9 hook  -- it is not enough for the complete hook.
+  current internet example only provides an E9 hook  -- it is not enough for the complete hook.
+- ProcessExplorer
+  provides windows process inner information.
+- WindowExplorer
+  highlight window control with a red rectangle when your mouse hovers and show the control info (class name, size, X-Y dimension).
 - PEFileExplorer
   Help to parse/verify PE file header format.
 ### According information printer is also provided.